Key Takeaways

 What to Do During a Gap (Before the Interview)

-• Ignoring it — if they ask, answer directly
+Ignoring the Question If they ask, answer directly and confidently

 Gap Explanations by Interview Round